emscripten-core/emscripten/SECURITY.md

 - How to reproduce the issue
 - Make it clear that it's an Emscripten bug.

-This project is maintained by a team of volunteers on a reasonable-effort basis.
-As such, please give us 90 days to work on a fix before public exposure.
+We ask that you give us 90 days to work on a fix before public exposure.